Reed-Compbio-Classes/bio131-syllabus/doc/support.md

 ## Obligated Reporting

-I am happy to talk with you about anything that concerns you, but note that I (and many faculty) are obligated reporters who must report possible violations of the [Title IX](https://www.reed.edu/governance/title-ix-policy/) and [DHSM](https://www.reed.edu/guidebook/comm_pol/dhsm_policy.html) policies which govern discrimination and harassment on the basis of sex, gender, and gender identity.
+I am happy to talk with you about anything that concerns you, but note that I (and many faculty) am an obligated reporter who must report possible violations of the [Title IX](https://www.reed.edu/governance/title-ix-policy/) and [DHSM](https://www.reed.edu/guidebook/comm_pol/dhsm_policy.html) policies which govern discrimination and harassment on the basis of sex, gender, and gender identity.
 Confidential resources are available at Health & Counseling Services and through the SHARE program; more information is available on [this page](https://www.reed.edu/student-life/concerned/confidentiality-obligatory-reporting.html).